-Shettima Leaves For Brazil To Attend 30th UN Climate Change Summit
+Shettima Leaves for Brazil to Attend 30th UN Climate Change Summit

-* To hold bilateral talks on establishing and managing Nigeria’s participation in carbon markets
+•To hold bilateral talks on establishing, managing Nigeria’s participation in carbon markets

 Deji Elumoye in Abuja